ericholscher/ericholscher.com/site/blog/drafts/why-i-hate-markdown.rst

 This means that you can't write a *Note* or a *Warning*, you can only write text.

-This leads people to embeding HTML directly in their Markdown:
+This leads people to embed HTML directly in their Markdown:

 .. code-block:: html